Faculty Resources

 The Blue Folder: Disability Accommodations Guide

 The Blue Folder is a quick resource guide to understanding your responsibilities to students with disabilities.
 It can help ensure that you're providing all the accommodations required by law.
-If you would like a hard copy of the Blue Folder, please contact the DSP office.
+If you would like a hard copy of the Blue Folder, please contact the SDS office.